 I will say that we still have all of the fruit trees that we started with minus two.
-We now have a total of 20 fruit trees on our one-third acre lot.
-That sounds like a lot but it isn’t too jungle-like – yet.
+We now have a total of 20 fruit trees on our one-quarter acre lot.
+That sounds like a lot but it isn’t too jungle-like.
 They are carefully selected for our climate and planted in the appropriate space for water and sunlight requirements.
 Most are already established and almost effortless to maintain.
 Compost top dressing and some mulch once a year and they just give and give.
 Enough to eat fresh, preserve, and share with friends.

 They may be a bit of an investment at first, but dollar for dollar, fruit trees will save you the most money on groceries over time.
 If you coordinate with friends and neighbors, you can each have a few trees of different types and swap fruit.
 It was important to me to look at the time of year each tree produced and try to vary the seasons so I could always have something fresh and tasty to pick.

 If you cook with herbs, there is no reason for you to be buying the common ones.
 They are easy to grow and look attractive in a mixed pot on the patio or added to the vegetable garden.
-Basil, mint, chives, sage, rosemary, dill, oregano, cilantro in the cooler months and culantro in the warmer season, and parsley can all be grown so easily.
+Basil, mint, chives, sage, rosemary, dill, oregano, and parsley can be grown year round.
+Cilantro prefers the cooler months; there is a more heat-tolerant herb called culantro with a similar flavor that likes the heat.
 Cut or dried herbs or so expensive at the store and are so much better freshly picked.
 If you have a giant plant outside, you are more likely to use them often and liberally, adding flavor and nutrients to your meals almost effortlessly.
 You can dry excess herbs and make your own spice mixes or herbed salts for holiday gifts.
 I recommend a large pot of herbs for beginning or busy gardeners who love to cook.

 Oh my goodness, these are the easiest vegetable to grow in Florida.
 They love the full sun and summer heat and grow with few soil amendments or irrigation.
 Plant a few organic sweet potatoes in sandy soil with a little compost, mulch the area and watch the vines and gorgeous lavender flowers take over.
 You can also grow them in a large pot, and when they are ready to harvest, just dump it out and collect the potatoes.
 The leaves (greens) are also edible and quite delicious.
 They can be eaten cooked or raw, added to stir fry, eggs, or salad in place of spinach or kale.
 I started mine with some cuttings and a few potatoes in the spring, spending maybe $3, and just harvested almost a 5 gallon bucket worth of potatoes and endless greens.